 Note: y-axis doesn't start at zero to better show the change.

 The second graph shows industrial production since 1967.

-The change in industrial production and increase in capacity utilization were above consensus expectations.
+The change in industrial production was above consensus expectations.